* Weak demand in North America drives revenue drop

 * Company sticks to full-year forecast

-April 30 (Reuters) - Cummins Inc reported a sharper-than-expected drop in first-quarter earnings on Tuesday, citing weak demand for its turbines and engines in most of its markets, especially the mining and oil and gas industries.
+April 30 (Reuters) - Cummins Inc reported a sharper-than-expected drop in first-quarter earnings on Tuesday, citing weak demand for its turbines and engines, especially from the mining and oil and gas industries.

-The news sent the company’s shares down more than 5 percent in morning trading.
+The company’s shares tumbled 5 percent in morning trading.

 First-quarter net profit fell to $282 million, or $1.49 a share, from $455 million, or $2.38 a share, a year earlier.

 Analysts on average had expected $1.86 a share, according to Thomson Reuters I/B/E/S.